Bath Half Marathon

-The Bath Half Marathon (also known as the "BATHALF") is an annual road running half marathon held in Bath, England, normally on the second or third Sunday in March.
+The Bath Half Marathon (stylised as BATHALF) is an annual road running half marathon held in Bath, England, normally on the second or third Sunday in March.
 It has been held almost every year since 1982.
 The race was first run in the year after the first London Marathon and has remained a popular race for runners preparing for that event.
-The next race is scheduled for Sunday 16 October 2022.
+The next race is scheduled for Sunday 15 March 2026.

 It is the largest one-day charity fundraising event in South West England, raising over £2.2 million for charity in 2016.
-Since 2000 the race has been organised by Bath-based Running High Events Ltd.